johnehunt/GolangIntro/src/10-packages-and-modules/modules/readme.txt

 go list -m all
 10-packages-and-modules/modules

-Then add in util dpeendecnies on
+Then add in util dependecnies on
     "rsc.io/quote"
     quoteV3 "rsc.io/quote/v3"